BenjaminShinar/Books-Resources/CppNow2021/Interfaces.md

 > "If there is more than one (non-identical) defintion of an entity visible in a program than the behavior of the program is undefined"

-the actual term for the standard is "Ill-formed, no diagnostic required" (IF-NDR[^3]). this means that the toolchain is allowed to produce a program that the can do anything, and doesn't have to tell you that it has done so.
+the actual term for the standard is "Ill-formed, no diagnostic required" (IF-NDR). this means that the toolchain is allowed to produce a program that the can do anything, and doesn't have to tell you that it has done so.

 examples of ODR violations: